suomilanittaja/My-Spring-Car/README.md

-My Spring Car is a free open-source game like My Summer Car with easy modding and customizing.
+My Spring Car is a free open-source game Inspired By My Summer Car with easy modding and customizing.
 Request unity 2019.3.2f1 or later
 Join our discord: https://discord.me/volfase